CEnnisgit/RocketApp/README.md

 ```

 Point your visualization software at `udp://localhost:7000` to display
 altitude, velocity, temperature, and orientation in real time.
+If your tool
+supports it, you can also render the rocket's position and velocity vectors and
+any bodies included in the optional `bodies` array.

 ## Future Enhancements